Vantiq/vantiq-sdk-java/src/test/java/io/vantiq/client/intg/README.md

 ## Vantiq Project Setup

-The following project must be loaded into an existing Vantiq server.
+The following project must be loaded into an existing Vantiq server For the integration tests.
 The [Vantiq CLI](https://dev.vantiq.com/ui/ide/index.html#/resources) may be used to load the artifacts into the server: